chamaeleonidae/api/docs/concepts/errors.md

 # Errors

-The Chameleon APIs here are robust with 99.99% uptime and extensive monitoring.
+The Chameleon API is robust with 99.99% uptime and extensive monitoring.
 In case you are facing any error, you can check our [Status Page](https://status.trychameleon.com) or make use of the following error reference to have more information.

 ---